-General Plumbing Supply is a leading kitchen and bath supply house that differentiates themselves through their deep knowledge and expertise.
+General Plumbing Supply is a leading kitchen and bath supply house based in NJ that differentiates themselves through their deep knowledge and expertise.
 GPS came to Spitball to bring together the creative and media buying needs to support their multiple showrooms and growing business.
+Spitball’s process started with a media plan audit – which showed the current activity was fragmented across a variety of media vendors – resulting in the need for a deeper business, audience and messaging process.

 Image description